Solar energy in NSW

 Traffic and road safety

 The impact of increased traffic is generally limited to the construction of solar farms, with activities like the haulage of components and materials to the site and contractor and employee movements.
-This may temporarily affect local traffic, but these movements are confined to standard hours of construction and the solar farm must repair any damage to the roads.
-These impacts are managed in consultation with the Roads and Maritime Services, local councils and landholders.
+This may temporarily affect local traffic, but these movements are typically confined to standard hours of construction and the solar farm must repair any damage to the roads.
+These impacts are managed in consultation with the Transport for NSW, local councils and landholders.
 They also form part of any EIS and include measures to reduce risk and ensure safety.

 Photovoltaic panels are designed to maximise efficiency, absorb sunlight and convert it to electricity, which means they’re designed to reflect as little light as possible.
-Usually, it’s around two percent of the light received.
+Usually, it’s around 2% of the light received.
 In fact, the glare from panels is significantly less than that from bodies of water.
-Where possible, planning approvals include vegetation buffers to help minimise visual impacts.
+Where appropriate, planning approvals may include requirements for vegetation buffers to help minimise visual impacts.

-Where possible, the Office of Environment and Heritage (OEH) recommends solar farms not be located in areas where vegetation needs to be cleared.
+The Large-Scale Solar Energy Guideline recommends solar farms be located in areas that minimise the need for clearing of native vegetation.
 Re-planting is an option if clearing is unavoidable.
-Any EIS will examine the individual circumstances of a solar farm proposal and its effect on the surrounding environment.
+Any EIS will examine the individual circumstances of a solar farm proposal and its effect on the surrounding environment, including potential impacts on native vegetation, habitat of threatened species or ecological communities.

 Aboriginal cultural heritage

-Solar farms are generally fairly quiet.
-Any noise is generated from the inverter and transformers with cooling fans for temperature regulation.
-These are contained inside buildings in the middle of the development to reduce impact to the surrounding environment.
-Any sound is usually below ambient levels and occurs during daylight hours.
+Solar farms generally emit minimal noise.
+Potential sources of noise include inverters, transformers and cooling fans used for temperature regulation.
+These are typically contained inside buildings in the middle of the development to reduce noise to the surrounding environment.
+Noise during the construction and operation of solar farms is assessed in the EIS and considered in the planning process.

-Depending on the type of solar panel used the energy payback would be between two and three years.
-The Nyngan Solar Plant, for example, will supply approximately 231,000 megawatt hours of electricity per year, avoiding some 218,000 tonnes of greenhouse gas emissions (carbon dioxide equivalent) annually.
+Depending on the type of solar panel used the energy payback will be between 2 and 3 years.
+The Nyngan Solar Plant, for example, will supply approximately 231,000 MW hours of electricity per year, avoiding some 218,000 tonnes of greenhouse gas emissions (carbon dioxide equivalent) annually.

 Solar farms usually last around 25 to 30 years.
 If a site is to be decommissioned it must be returned to its pre-existing condition.
 All infrastructure (above and below ground) is removed so agricultural activities or other land uses can resume.

-The assessment process requires project stakeholders to engage in detailed consultation with affected landowners surrounding the development, as well as the local community and council.
+The assessment process requires the applicant of the project to engage in detailed consultation with affected landowners surrounding the development, as well as the local community and council.

 The EIS must describe how this consultation was carried out, identify any issues raised and explain how they have been addressed.

 Largely, community support for solar energy initiatives is positive.
-The NSW Office of Environment and Heritage Community Attitudes to Renewable Energy survey found overwhelming support for the use of renewable energy across the state, including 89% of respondents supporting the construction of solar farms in NSW.
+The NSW Government's Community Attitudes to Renewable Energy survey (PDF 2.6MB) found overwhelming support for the use of renewable energy across the state, including 89% of respondents supporting the construction of solar farms in NSW.

 The Australian Renewable Energy Agency also commissioned independent research in 2015, which showed strong support for solar farms and recommended best practice for community consultation guidelines.